It is also a key ingredient in self-compassion.

 So if you catch yourself surfing the Internet mindlessly, your role is not to judge yourself and be self-critical.
-Your role as a mindfulness practitioner is to accept that you haven’t been conscious of your action all this while and gently bring your mind back home.
+Your role as someone who practices mindfulness is to accept that you haven’t been conscious of your action all this while and gently bring your mind back home.
 Then, do something else with intention this time around.

 Treat mindfulness practice like a game.

 It’s like your mind is walking aimlessly and it’s about to fall off the edge of the table.
-Your objective in this game is to keep bringing it back to center.
-When our mind get lost in the past or future, bring it back to the present moment.
+Your objective in this game is to keep bringing it back to the center.
+When our minds get lost in the past or future, bring it back to the present moment.